TheNPC-sketch/srv3-karaoke-extractor/README.md

 .
 ├── install.sh

 ├── srv3

 ├── YTSubConverter-Linux.deb

 └── README.md

-yaml
-Copy code

 All files must remain in the same directory during installation for **your distro**.